 Paul FisherAnn Arbor, MI

-Wayne State University
+- Wayne State University (Ph.D.)

+So Paul unofficially retired from professional janitorial work but continued teaching throughout grad school and beyond.
+In addition to teaching economics and GMAT, he has also proofread, reviewed, and created supplements for a number of very famous econ textbooks.
 All told, Paul has over ten years of test prep experience, over ten years of college teaching experience, and tons of curriculum and textbook development experience.
 He is passionate about education, and he loves working hard with students, helping them meet their goals.